U.S. Route 276

 U.S. Route 276 (US 276) is a United States highway that runs for 106.4 mi from Mauldin, South Carolina to Cove Creek, North Carolina.
 It is known both as a busy urban highway in Greenville, South Carolina and a scenic back-road in Western North Carolina.
+Despite its numbering, it does not intersect its parent route U.S. Route 76.

 Route description

+South Carolina

 In South Carolina, US 276 only runs in Greenville County, for a total of 43.3 mi; beginning at the I-385/I-185 junction in Mauldin.
 The US Highway then runs north to the City of Greenville, then to Travelers Rest, and then Marietta before climbing into North Carolina.

 A two-mile portion of US 276 between Greenville and Travelers Rest is an expressway complete with shoulders, exits, a grass median, and a speed limit of 55 miles per hour.

 In Travelers Rest, a Downtown Revitalization Plan has reduced US 276 from four lanes down to two; added trees, on-street parking, a new park, and other improvements.

 After Marietta, US 276 climbs about 2000 ft to Caesars Head State Park in the Blue Ridge Mountains, 3 mi from the North Carolina border.
 At the border, the US Highway crosses the Eastern Continental Divide at 2910 ft above sea level.

+North Carolina

 In North Carolina, US 276 traverses through Transylvania and Haywood counties, for a total of 63 mi.
 Between the towns of Brevard and Waynesville in North Carolina, US 276 travels through the Pisgah National Forest and is a route heavily traveled by recreationalists.
 The road follows the Davidson River and a tributary upstream before climbing the Pisgah Ridge and crossing the Blue Ridge Parkway at its top, then descending by the Pigeon River and the Shining Rock Wilderness.
 Many trailheads used for hiking, mountain biking, and horseback riding lie along US 276 in this area and roads connecting to it.
 Drivers will also find roadside campgrounds, picnic areas, waterfalls, and two museums — the Pisgah Center for Wildlife Education and the Cradle of Forestry in America — along the road or within a short distance of it.
 North of Waynesville, US 276 continues through Lake Junaluska, where it joins US 19 to Maggie Valley, then runs north to I-40 at Cove Creek.

 US 276 is signed east–west in South Carolina and north–south in North Carolina; which is why it is listed as having an eastern and northern terminus.

 US 276 overlaps with the Forest Heritage Scenic Byway, which is a North Carolina Scenic Byway, National Forest Scenic Byway and National Scenic Byway, that traverses between Pisgah Forest and Woodrow.